pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 ### Backup artifact storage

 There are a variety of storage resources such as [S3](https://github.com/concourse/s3-resource) that can be used to move backups to storage.
 A list of Concourse resources can be found [here](https://concourse.ci/resource-types.html).

+---

+## Semantic Versioning

+The inputs, outputs, params, filename, and filepath of all task files in this repo are part of a semantically versioned API.
+See our documentation for a detailed discussion of our semver API.
+See www.semver.org for an explanation of semantic versioning.